FAHAD321RCF/Real-time-Chat-Application/README.md

 Responsive Design: Optimized for desktops, tablets, and mobile devices.
 Typing Indicators: See when other users are typing.
 Online Status: Track who is online in real-time.

+Technologies Used
+Frontend:

+HTML5, CSS3, JavaScript
+Framework: React.js / Vue.js / Angular.js (Choose one)
+State Management: Redux / Vuex (if applicable)
+Backend:

+Node.js with Express.js
+WebSocket / Socket.IO for real-time communication
+Database:

+MongoDB / Firebase / PostgreSQL (Choose one based on your project) Other Tools:

+JWT for authentication
+Cloud Storage (AWS S3, Firebase, or similar) for media files